Banpo: Designs

+The typical black pigment used for designs on Banpo pottery was derived from pyrolusite; the red designs came from hematite, cinnabar, and ocher; the white designs came from calcite.
 Several of the potteries have symbol marks, and are part of the Neolithic signs in China, but each sign occurs singly, which is antinomic with the function of a written script.
 They could instead be the personal mark of individual potters.